Skip to Site Header Skip to Main Content Skip to Footer

 Fragmented Sleep: Understanding the Causes and How to Fix It

-Ana Marie Schick Dec 19, 2024
+Sleepme Editorial Team Dec 19, 2024

 Fragmented sleep; women awake in bed

 We all have unique sleep needs, but most people need around seven hours of sleep each night to maintain their health.
 Fragmented sleep, however, can prevent us from reaching this goal.
-Understanding the causes and effects of fragmented sleep is crucial for developing strategies to improve both sleep quantity and quality.
+Understanding the causes and effects of sleep fragmentation is crucial for developing strategies to improve both sleep quantity and quality.

 Sleep disorders, lifestyle choices, and environmental disturbances can cause fragmented sleep.
 Quality sleep is crucial for maintaining physical health and cognitive functions.

-Understanding Fragmented Sleep
+What is Fragmented Sleep

-What is fragmented sleep?
 It refers to frequent awakenings during the wake-sleep cycle.
 These frequent arousals can significantly disrupt the circadian rhythm, leading to poor sleep quality and negative outcomes such as cognitive decline and mood disturbances.

 Imagine trying to watch a movie while the screen keeps flickering – interrupted or fragmented sleep is just as disruptive to our rest.